For more information please contact us

 Corporate Social Responsibility

 Ashmore (Ashmore Group plc and its affiliated companies in and outside the UK) recognises the importance of Corporate & Social Responsibility (CSR) incorporating transparency, fairness, accountability and integrity and believes that these principles are fundamental to the Group’s operations.
 Ashmore Group plc has been listed on the London Stock Exchange since October 2006 and sees CSR as a continually evolving process.
-Ashmore is a signatory of the UN Principles for Responsible Investment (UNPRI).
+Ashmore is a signatory of the UN Principles for Responsible Investment (UNPRI) and a constituent of the FTSE4Good index.

 Investing in Emerging Markets